 - “Quid pro quo” sexual harassment, in which a supervisor demands sexual favors or behavior in exchange for employee benefits; or

 - “Hostile work environment” harassment, which can be either sexual or non-sexual (e.g., based on race, religion, age, sexual orientation, etc.), in which a supervisor’s severe or pervasive abusive behavior leads to an altered work environment for a harassed employee.2

-The key point to know about either type of harassment by a supervisor in California is this: if the harassment is perpetrated by the victim’s supervisor, or by someone in successively higher authority (i.e., by the supervisor’s supervisor), then the employer is strictly liable for the harassment.
+The key point to know about either type of harassment by a supervisor in California is this: if the harassment is perpetrated by the victim’s supervisor, or by someone in successively higher authority (for example, by the supervisor’s supervisor), then the employer is strictly liable for the harassment.

 This means that, if an employee brings a harassment lawsuit, an employer can be liable for damages for the supervisor’s harassment regardless of whether it acted reasonably to prevent such harassment from occurring.3

 Example: Rob is the principal of a public school.
 Kelly is a teacher at that same school.
 Rob tells Kelly that he will arrange for her to teach the “gifted” class at the school–known for being an easier and more enjoyable teaching assignment than most–if she will have sex with him.

 The public school district that employs Rob and Kelly has gone out of its way to train employers and employees on how to avoid harassment.
 When Kelly tells the superintendent about Rob’s proposal, Rob is immediately put on leave from his position.

 Still, because Rob is a supervisor, the district will be liable to Kelly for damages in a lawsuit if she decides to sue over Rob’s quid pro quo sexual harassment.

 Even so, a California employer can still limit (but not entirely avoid) damages in a harassment lawsuit by showing: